 The stacks are where you can find books to check out of the library.
 The stacks are separated by call number — call numbers A to Q are on the 2nd Floor, R to Z are on the lower level, and JUV call numbers are in the Reference area.

 Lost?
-There are maps of the library posted at the stairwells to help point you in the right direction.
+There are maps of the library posted outside each elevator, as well as on the screens in the lobby, in the commuter study space, and outside the lower level stairwell to help point you in the right direction.